gigouni/nestjs-learning/README.md

 2. Add the `PowerService` to the `PowerModule`'s list of providers and exports
 3. Add the `PowerService` to the `RegulatorModule` 's list of imports
 4. Define the constructor method on `RegulatorService` and add `'PowerService'` to it

+## 9. Project examples

+### 9.1.
+Project 1: Messages

+#### 9.1.1.
+Features

+App to read messages from a file while being able to update its content.

+- Read existing messages from a JSON file (to simulate database)
+- Get all existing messages from file content
+- Get one message by its ID

+#### 9.1.2.
+Objective

+- Overview of a basic Nest project structure

+### 9.2.
+Project 2: Computer

+#### 9.2.1.
+Features

+- Get (fake) data from a disk service
+- Compute (fake) data from a CPU service
+- Use a common `PowerService` dependency to set power supply
+- Handle the app thru a root module `ComputerModule` to get merged data thru a GET request (API)

+#### 9.2.2.
+Objectives

+- Overview of interconnections (aka exports/imports) of modules's services thru a main `run()` method

+### 9.3.
+Project 3: Used Car Pricing API

+#### 9.3.1.
+Features

+- Users sign up with email/password
+  - POST /auth/signup
+    - Body { email, password }
+    - Create a new user and sign in
+  - POST /auth/signin
+    - Body { email, password }
+    - Sign in an existing user
+- Users get an estimate for how much their car is worth based on the make/model/year/mileage
+  - GET /reports
+    - QueryString make/model/year/mileage/longitude/latitude
+    - Get an estimate for the cars value
+- Users can report what they sold their vehicles for
+  - POST /reports
+    - Body { make, model, year, mileage, longitude, latitude, price }
+    - Report how much a vehicle sold for
+- Admins have to approve reported sales
+  - PATCH /reports/:id
+    - Body { approved }
+    - Approve or reject a report submitted by a user

+#### 9.3.2.
+Objectives

+- More complex examples of interconnections between modules
+- Implement side features like auth, roles, ...